 If you’re reading this, you could be new to cycling or a veteran cyclist—either way, you’re curious why so many roadies and mountain bikers choose bibs over regular bike shorts.

 Making the switch to bibs comes with a certain hesitancy.
-Not just for new cyclists.
 Even riders with years of experience and tens of thousands of miles behind them are reluctant to give bibs a try.
 Why the resistance?
 Generally, it’s the leotard look of bibs.
 For some, it’s intimidating to imagine themselves wearing something as silly or dopey looking as bibs.

 This article will hopefully shed some light on why so many people love them and why you may never go back to traditional shorts once you’ve make the switch.

 Bib shorts are not just regular shorts with suspenders added.
 That is, however, how they got their start.
 Racers would yank out the drawstrings and use old-fashioned clip-on suspenders to hold their shorts in place instead.